How Much Does Order Fulfillment Cost?

 Average Order Fulfillment Costs

-A recent survey by FulfillmentCompanies.net, which compiled the responses by over 600 fulfillment providers, provides some useful price ranges for the services they typically offer.
+A recent survey by FulfillmentCompanies.net, which compiled the responses from over 600 fulfillment providers, provides some useful price ranges for the services they typically offer.
 These ranges can serve as a useful basis for any calculations you may make when searching for a logistics provider.
 While these can be useful for your search, it’s important to remember the price you pay for each service will ultimately depend on your specific needs.
-However, once you can estimate your average order fulfillment costs, you can find determine which factors are most for your consideration during your search.
+However, once you can estimate your average order fulfillment costs, you can find determine which factors are most important for your consideration during your search.

 According to the survey, you can expect to pay within the following price ranges for these services: